junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean's not sure if it's the noise outside that woke Sam up or the lack of it.
 He rushes to give him a hand, supporting his weight.

-"A newcomer arrived at the city earlier," he says simply, focusing on ensuring Sam sit steadily on the chair, pulling the basket of bread closer for him to reach.
+"A newcomer arrived at the city earlier," he says simply, focusing on ensuring Sam sits steadily on the chair, pulling the basket of bread closer for him to reach.

 "A merchant?"
 Sam takes a piece of bread, tearing it from one end, chewing slowly.
-He grimaces when he swallows, and then carefully proceed with the next bite.
+He grimaces when he swallows, and then carefully proceeds with the next bite.

 "An angel," Dean tells him.